clairefantastic/clairefantastic/README.md

 # Hi there 👋 I'm Claire

 🎓 Currently study in UChicago CS (Class of 2026) <br>
-🔭 Specialize in full-stack and iOS development
+🔭 Specialize in full-stack development